Mission

 2022

-Duane Wegener becomes department chair.
+Duane Wegener becomes chair of the department.